On the Achievable Error Region of Physical Layer Authentication Techniques over Rayleigh Fading Channels: Introduction

 \section{Introduction}

 Physical layer security provides an effective defense mechanism which is complementary to higher layer security techniques.
 Indeed, it has the potential of resisting the attacks based on computational capabilities that may be feasible in the near future, e.g., by quantum computing.
-Moreover, security implemented at the physical layer is usually based on information theoretic arguments.
-It therefore entails analytically predictable performance irrespective of the attacker capabilities.
+Moreover, security implemented at the physical layer is usually based on information theoretic arguments \cite{Bloch-book}.
+It therefore entails analytically predictable performance irrespective of the attacker capabilities and has found recently application to widely used communication systems \cite{Renna, Tomasin-MIMO}.
 One of the most desirable mechanisms of physical layer security is the authentication of the message source.
 This key task can be conveniently recast into a hypothesis testing problem \cite{Maurer00,Lai09}, namely to decide between hypothesis $\mathcal H_0$ that the message was effectively sent by the legitimate source, and hypothesis $\mathcal H_1$ that it was forged by the attacker.

 Physical layer authentication has been addressed by considering either device-specific non-ideal transmission parameters extracted from the received signal \cite{Daniels05}, or channel characteristics to identify the link between a specific source and the receiver \cite{Faria06,Xiao09,Baracca12}.
 In this paper we focus on the latter case, which finds application in many wideband wireless systems, where even small changes in the position of the transmitter have a significant impact on the channel.
 In particular, we consider the approach of \cite{Baracca12}, where the test is performed in two phases.
 In the first phase, the receiver gets an authenticated noisy estimate $x$ of the channel with respect to the legitimate transmitter.
 In the second phase, upon reception of a message, the receiver gets a new estimate $u$ of the channel and compares it with $x$.
 Then, he must decide whether $u$ is an estimate of the legitimate channel or the channel forged by an eavesdropper.